craigerskine/legendofmana.info/content/collections/events/huntin-ducate.md

 Go back to the entrance and follow these instructions:

-p(mb-5 p-2 bg-red-500 text-white font-bold uppercase rounded).
+{.mb-5 .p-2 .bg-red-500 .text-white .font-bold .uppercase .rounded}
 Note: These instructions need an overhaul!

 * Right
 * Right